modxorg/Docs/en/building-sites/extras/providers.md

 ## What is a Transport Provider?

-Transport Providers in MODx are remote sources that one can download Transport Packages from.
+Transport Providers in MODX are remote sources that one can download Transport Packages from.
 Simply by specifying a service URL, you can easily hook into the Transport Provider and grab the latest Transport Packages easily from it.

-MODx supports an unlimited number of Transport Providers, and each one can be from any source.
+MODX supports an unlimited number of Transport Providers, and each one can be from any source.

-MODx recommends not downloading Transport Packages from providers you cannot verify or do not trust.
+MODX recommends not downloading Transport Packages from providers you cannot verify or do not trust.
 We recommend the modx.com Official Provider at: <http://rest.modx.com/extras/>

 ## Usage